EESSI/docs/docs/site_build/site_cvmfs.md

 node_type_map = {"<node_type_name>":{ ..., 'repo_targets':['SITE_REPO']}}
 ```

-!!!
-Note
-    You can use any keypair for the signing.
-If you don't want to manage an extra key-pair, you could re-use the key-pair created as part of [registering](#register_gh_app) the GitHub app

 **3. Provide your CVMFS configuration repository**

 First, we create a directory to hold the CVMFS repositories, that matches with how we configured `repos_cfg_dir` above: